Your San Diego Criminal Case: The Basics

 It is likely that there will be further conferences prior to trial and further opportunities to resolve by plea bargain, although the offer made at the FDC is often the best offer the prosecutor will make.
 This whole process will generally take approximately 60 to 90 days.

 Being charged with a crime is an emotional experience and the consequences of a conviction can be significant.
-Although you can represent yourself, it is a wise idea to hire a defense attorney from the San Diego area.
-A skilled attorney can explain the charges to you, make a recommendation on how to proceed, and appear in court with you.
-Learn more today with a free case review.
+For this reason, it's a good idea to hire a skilled criminal defense attorney in California who can explain the charges to you, make a recommendation on how to proceed, and appear in court with you.

 Contact a qualified attorney.